Title 1

 -

-involve parents in the development of the school-wide Title I program.
+involve parents/guardians in the development of the school-wide Title I program.

 -

-encourage strong parental involvement in school improvement efforts.
+encourage strong family involvement in school improvement efforts.

 -

-coordinate Title I parent events that overlap other school activities.
+coordinate Title I family events that overlap other school activities.

 -

-develop and carry out, or present, educational events for parents.
+develop and carry out, or present, educational events for parents/guardians.

 At Ossipee Central School we will: